siaw23/kovid/README.md

 After installing:

-☝️ Avoid touching your eyes, nose, and mouth with unwashed hands later.
+☝️ Avoid touching your eyes, nose and mouth with unwashed hands later.

-✌️ Disinfect your phones, keys, door knobs, anything you touch often than you should.
+✌️ Disinfect your phones, keys, door knobs and anything you touch often than you should.